 It’s not a good idea to invest 500+ dollars for them to quit after a week, so start slow with this Bear Archery Bow.
-This is the best youth bow out there, and it is made by the big and famous archery brand Bear Archer, which have made some of the best hunting bows out there.
+This is the best youth bow out there, and it is made by the big and famous archery brand Bear Archer, which has made some of the best hunting bows.

-At the link below you will find this bow plus a set.
-This set includes everything you need in order to start shooting straight away!
-Target, arrows, and a complete bow—it doesn’t get much better than that!
+At the link below, you will find this bow plus a set.
+This set includes everything you need to start shooting straight away!
+Target, arrows, and a complete bow don’t get much better!

 Archery has existed for centuries.
-It was a great tool for both hunting and war, but there was always one issue: They couldn’t seem to shoot far enough or fast enough without having to drag around a very long bow.
+It was a great tool for hunting and war, but there was always one issue: They couldn’t seem to shoot far enough or fast enough without dragging around a very long bow.

-As we know, the length of the string decides how far and fast the bow can shoot, so if you have a bow that is short, it won’t shoot very far.
+As we know, the length of the string decides how far and fast the bow can shoot, so if you have a short bow, it won’t shoot very far.

-Those who needed to shoot long distances had to create very long bows, but often their own height and strength stopped them from achieving their distance and speed goals.
+Those who needed to shoot long distances had to create longbows, but their height and strength often stopped them from achieving their distance and speed goals.

 Then, the recurve bow was invented.
 Recurve bows have limbs that bend inwards, with tips that turn outwards.
 This way, archers can have longer strings, resulting in farther ranges without having to extend the length of their bow as much.